Dix206/flutter_admin_tool/README.md

 ![Alt text](doc/FlatAttributeLocation.png "FlatAttributeLocation")

 ### FlatAttributeSelection
-The selected object could be of any type.
+The selected value could be of any of the passed options.
+Only one option can be selected.

 Example:
 ```dart